PriyaGanesan2/LHL_Capstone_Project/README.md

 1)Identify Porfitable products to sell in Amazon Canada( and US? ) by analysing data available in
 https://www.kaggle.com/datasets/asaniczka/amazon-canada-products-2023-2-1m-products

-2)Even if your target marketplace is Amazon, other marketplaces like Walmart, eBay, and AliExpress can still be valuable sources for identifying product ideas.
+2)Even if your target marketplace is Amazon, other marketplaces like shopify can still be valuable sources for identifying product ideas.

 ##(Sample Data)